UK

 If your KTP Associate role meets the following criteria, you can apply for endorsement via the UKRI Endorsed Funders route — a fast-track pathway that has produced visa decisions in under two weeks for some applicants:

-- Your employment contract must be at least 1 year (or have 1 year remaining at endorsement)
+• Your employment contract must be at least 1 year (or have 1 year remaining at the time of endorsement application)

-- You must spend at least 50% of your time on the grant project
+• You must spend at least 50% of your working time on the grant-funded project

 Your university's HR or International Staff Support team will normally prepare the documents you need: a Statement of Guarantee, the Grant Award Letter, and your employment contract.